angristan/arch-linux-install/README.md

 This is mostly based on the [installation guide](https://wiki.archlinux.org/index.php/Installation_guide).
 I kept what I needed and added other parts.
 I made sure to put the links to all the wiki pages that I used. (❤️ Arch Wiki)

+## Download the ISO

+First, download the ISO here https://www.archlinux.org/download/ and burn to a drive or insert it to your VM, and boot on it.

 ## Inital setup

 If using a French keyboard: